lukehinds/fastllm/README.md

 - MPS Metal GPU acceleration (macOS only)
 - Support for multiple data types (float16, float32, bfloat16)

+## TODO

+- [ ] Add support for more models (qwen, mistral, deepseek, etc.)
+- [ ] Add support for more data types (float16, float32, bfloat16, int8, uint8, etc.)
+- [ ] Add support for more features (embedding, completion, etc.)
+- [ ] Provide benchmarks for different models and configurations, comparing against other inference engines
 ## Prerequisites

 - Rust toolchain (install from https://rustup.rs)
-- A HuggingFace account and access token
+- A HuggingFace account and access token (if you need to access gated models from huggingface)

 ## Installation